African military systems before 1800: Fortifications

 Defensive works were of importance in the tropical militaries above.
 In the Kongo region they often represented a type of field fortification, with trenches and low earthen embankments.
 Such strongpoints ironically, sometimes held up much better against European cannon than taller, more imposing structures.
 In 15th century Benin, the works were more impressive.
 The walls of the city-state are described as the world's second longest man-made structure, and the series of earthen ramparts as the most extensive earthwork in the world, in the Guinness Book of Records, 1974.
-Strong citadels were also built other in areas of Africa.
+Strong citadels were also built in other areas of Africa.
 Yorubaland for example had several sites surrounded by the full range of earthworks and ramparts seen elsewhere, and sited on ground that improved defensive potential- such as hills and ridges.
 Yoruba fortifications were often protected with a double wall of trenches and ramparts, and in the Congo forests concealed ditches and paths, along with the main works, often bristled with rows of sharpened stakes.
 Inner defenses were laid out to blunt an enemy penetration with a maze of defensive walls allowing for entrapment and crossfire on opposing forces.